 I’m a huge candle lover all year around however, I definitely vary my scents according to the season.
 So this Summer was all about the citrus-ey fresh scents and now that we’re in Autumn I have switched to spiced, heavier more festive scents.
 This is my current fav, it smells like Christmas (and it’s never too early to get into the Christmas spirit – ok?!)

-In my new flat I have a huge fireplace with mantlepiece and mirror over it, in typical ‘more is more’ style I have filled the mantle with trinkets, treasures and candles.
+In my new flat I have a huge fireplace with mantlepiece and mirror over it.
+I love the aesthetics of a fireplace, but never had any intention of ever lighting a fire in there.
+I love how cosy they look but the mess they make puts me off.
+My friend was quizzing me on this the other day and said her parents use a vacuum cleaner for fireplaces to remove all the ash and mess.
+Apparently it’s super easy, so maybe I’ll look into getting one and actually having a fire.
+In my typical ‘more is more’ style I have filled the mantle with trinkets, treasures and candles.
 It just makes the place feel so homely and inviting.
 Here’s a peek at some of my current candle set-ups.

 5. Snuggling in bed reading